kazukiminemura/Bilingual_Live_Translator/README.md

 # Bilingual Live Translator

-Bilingual Live Translator captures spoken English or Japanese, converts it to text with OpenAI's Whisper model, and immediately translates the result using lightweight Hugging Face models.
+Bilingual Live Translator captures spoken English or Japanese, converts it to text with OpenAI's Whisper model, and immediately translates the result using the `facebook/m2m100_418M` multilingual model from Hugging Face.
 The project exposes a simple command line interface and a minimal FastAPI web application for experimenting with real‑time translation.

 ## Requirements